abhishekarya1/Hash-Define-myNotes/content/web-api/caching.md

 Refresh-ahead
 ```

 _Cache-aside_ requires a separate expensive operation of storing data from the database to the cache in case of a miss, the application code has to take care of this operation.
-Ex - Redis and Memcached.
 One advantage of cache-aside over write-through is that only the data that is read is cached saving cache space.

 _Refresh-ahead_ validates frequently/recently accessed cache entries that are about to expire before they are accessed again (_smart prediction_).

+Caches today like Redis and Memcached can operate in various modes depending on the use case.

 [Reference#1](https://notes.eddyerburgh.me/distributed-systems/caching#caching-patterns)